Mean value theorems for the Apostol-Vu double zeta-function and its application: Introduction and the statement of results

-Furthermore, by using Theorem \ref{thm:approximation2} in Section 2 and (\ref{functional relation}), we can easily obtain an aproximation formula for the Mordell-Tornheim type.
+we can easily obtain an aproximation formula for the Mordell-Tornheim type.
 As a result, we can prove a mean square formula for the Mordell-Tornheim double zeta-function in a domain $\mathcal{D}^\prime$ which is defined by

-Remark that mean square formulas in $\mathcal{D}^\prime$ have not been obtained by the method of Okamoto and Onozuka \cite{OO}.
+Remark that mean square formulas in $\mathcal{D}^\prime$ have not been given in \cite{OO}.